legislation/data-documentation/model/effects.md

 An effect is a record of the change that helps our editors track where (and when) to apply amendments and commencements.
 Effects help our readers and data re-users find changes made by legislation both before and after we have applied them.

+Our API represents effects as XML using [CLML](../formats/xml.md).
+The [Effects section of the CLML User Guide](https://legislation.github.io/clml-schema/userguide.html#effects) contains more information on how to interpret effects in XML.

 ## Effect data

 An effect contains information on the following: